-As Durable Medical Equipment, most SleepSafe® Beds are covered by Medicaid and private insurance
+As Durable Medical Equipment, most SleepSafe® Beds are covered by Medicaid and private insurance.

 We do not sell directly to insurance companies.
-For Insurance coverage, customers work with their Durable Medical Equipment (DME) provider, who are qualified to recommend the proper SleepSafe[®] Bed for a specific medical need.
+For Insurance coverage, customers work with their Durable Medical Equipment (DME) provider.
+DME's are qualified to recommend the proper SleepSafe® Bed for a specific medical need.

-This information is from experience working daily with our customer's DME providers and caregivers.
-Keep in mind that these are general guidelines and that each state sets and regulates its own guidelines.
+The following information is based on experience from working daily with our customer's, DME providers and caregivers.
+Keep in mind, these are general guidelines and each state set and regulate their own program.